Observations towards a proof of the Collatz conjecture using $2^{j}k+x$ number series: Further cycles

+It is obvious that the equation has a solution as the requirement of a greatest common divisor (GCD) needs to be 1 is always fulfilled.
+The factors for $x$ and $y$ are powers of 2 and 3, respectively.
+The above equation gives the result \(x=575\) the final equation for the sequence is given by:

+For $k=0$ the formula gives the result 410 a the first value lower than the starting value 575 which is in line with Table \ref{tab:my_label}.

-The full sequence until 1 looks can be seen in Fig.\ref{fig:numbergraph}.
+The full sequence until the final value 1 can be seen in Fig.\ref{fig:numbergraph}.
 Note the alternating steps in the beginning.
-The subsequent number according to the equation (1599) shows exactly the same behaviour until the sequence ends and the new number define the following cycle:
+The next number according to the equation (1599) shows exactly the same behaviour until the sequence ends and the new number defines the subsequent cycle.